civiform/docs/docs/overview/what-is-civiform.md

 All data is managed by the civic entity and thus their own security and privacy policies apply.
 Neither Google nor Exygy have access to applicant data in CiviForm.
 It was built as a low-code solution for government employees to respond to the needs of their community without needing technical expertise.

 CiviForm is written in Java using the [Play Framework](https://www.playframework.com) backed by a [PostgreSQL](https://www.postgresql.org) database.
 The application is containerized for development and deployment using [Docker](https://www.docker.com/), and deployed using container management systems that work with all major cloud providers.
 For authentication, CiviForm uses OIDC and SAML to integrate with existing single-sign-on services such as Microsoft ADFS, Oracle IDCS, and LoginRadius, allowing program administrators and residents alike to authenticate with existing accounts.

-### A note on data management and security

-All data is managed by the civic entity and thus their own security and privacy policies apply.
 For security, CiviForm is built to defend against cross-site scripting (XSS), SQL injection, cross-site request forgery (CSRF), and other common hacking tactics.